Magnitude 6.5 earthquake strikes Alaska Peninsula - ExBulletin

 Magnitude 6.5 earthquake strikes Alaska Peninsula

-(Reuters) – A 6.5-magnitude earthquake struck the Alaskan Peninsula on Monday, the Euro-Mediterranean Seismological Center said.
+Sharjah 24 – Reuters: A 6.5-magnitude earthquake struck the Alaskan Peninsula on Monday, the Euro-Mediterranean Seismological Center said.

 Sources